Skip to content

 A clean filter allows air to flow freely through your system.
 A dirty filter chokes airflow, forcing the blower motor to work harder and run longer to move the same amount of air.
 This increases runtime by 5-15%, which translates directly to higher electric bills.

 In Denver's dusty summer climate, change your filter monthly, not every 3 months.
 Pollen, construction dust from Front Range development, and dry soil particles clog filters faster here than in humid climates.
+For more on filter types and which performs best for Colorado homes, see our HVAC filter guide.

 2. Air leaks (ducts and envelope)